postech-dao/simperby/docs/protocol_overview.md

 1. `<1/6` BFT
 2. It is allowed (i.e., considered as a non-byzantine behavior) to cast a nil-vote before the timeout, with *some kind of reason*.
-3. If all the honest nodes cast either a vote or nil-vote, it is guaranteed that the round progresses; the **early termination**.
+3. If all the honest nodes cast either a non-nil-vote or nil-vote, it is guaranteed that the round progresses; the **early termination**.
-4. If all the honest nodes cast a vote, it is guaranteed that the block progresses.
+4. If all the honest nodes cast a non-nil-vote, it is guaranteed that the block progresses.
-5. If over 2/3 of the nodes cast a vote, the block progresses with the probability of `>0`.
+5. If over 2/3 of the nodes cast a non-nil-vote, the block progresses with the probability of `>0`.

 ### How does it work?

 In Vetomint, unlike Tendermint, the round **always instantly progresses** if over 5/6 nodes either non-nil-vote or nil-vote.
 Especially when 5/6 nodes vote, it is guaranteed that the height progresses.
 The threshold 5/6 is just enough to ensure that all nodes observe at least 2/3 (Tendermint majority) of non-nil-votes no matter the individual arrival order of the votes, even with the possible 1/6 nil-votes.
 Note that the 'arrival order' matters, unlike Tendermint, because we have a new 'early termination' condition.

-Details are explained in issue #4 and the pseudo-code is [here](./vetomint-spec.pdf)
+Details are explained in issue [#4](https://github.com/postech-dao/simperby/issues/4) and the pseudo-code is [here](./vetomint-spec.pdf)

 One can easily prove that it is formally safe and live, after some trivial reduction to the original Tendermint.